RSVP for the State of Babies Summit 2021

 April 22, 2021 | 2pm ETCOUNT ME IN

 Virginia Deepens Work on Maternal Depression Through Home Visiting

 Virginia's success in addressing maternal depression is due in large part to the commitment of state leaders to address the systems and infrastructure issues (e.g., reimbursement for screening, provider training, and quality improvement).

 Statewide infrastructure enhancements elevated awareness, understanding, and appropriate response for women at risk of or experiencing depression and/or substance abuse challenges.

 Virginia’s Home Visiting Consortium developed training modules about mental health disorders and a three-part training on screening and brief intervention skills.
 Session schedules are posted online so that staff can enroll.
-With MIECHV funds, several local sites have expanded service delivery to add either a nurse or behavioral health provider to the home visiting team.
-In addition, the state MIECHV sites are actively engaged in continuous quality improvement efforts using a Learning Collaborative approach.
+Several local sites have expanded service delivery to add either a nurse or behavioral health provider to the home visiting team.
+In addition, the state MIECHV sites are actively engaged in continuous quality improvement efforts using a learning collaborative approach.
 Data from depression screenings, for instance, will be used to inform future quality improvement plans.
-Updated January 2016